seanj06/Burgers-R-Us-P5/TESTING.md

 ## **User Story Testing**

 Overall there were 55 completed user stories and 1 uncompleted user story throughout the projects development.
 They will all be tested below to ensure criteria has been met for each story.
-The users stories will be broken down into their respetive milestones to be tested.
+The users stories will be broken down into their respective milestones to be tested.

 ### **EPIC: Django Installation and app setup**